 For non-Windows environments, such is usually not the case.
-You need to have X or some form of X running on such systems and point the display to the machine running X (such as running the command export DISPLAY=192.168.0.16:0.0 in a korn shell).
+You need to have X or some form of X running on such systems and point the display to the machine running X (such as running the command in a korn shell).
 For best performance, TrackStudio recommends running X on the machine (or setting the DISPLAY to point to another machine running X).
 However, if that is not an acceptable solution, there are alternative solutions available.